 Flex has been a staple of the Upper East Side since it opened back in 2008.
 The mussels are great and creatively paired with broths of various flavors, and their raw bar is also a good move if you’re looking for some oysters and a glass of wine.

 You know that time you ordered chicken tenders at that Irish pub on Third Avenue?
 Don’t ever do that again.
 Instead, come drink with your friends at The Penrose and eat their bar food, which is excellent and includes things like fried pickles and a spicy beef sandwich.
+Just don’t expect to do so in peace.
+This place gets busy, and it’s more like a bar on weekends.

 Another one of our favorite Upper East Side Restaurants for pasta and a pizza.
 The food at Bella Blu is not cheap, but it’s always satisfying.
 Get the penne vodka, a pizza, and their famous Caesar salad and you’re in business.